pettis1996/SongsSearchEngine/APP_README.md

 # 2. Installation

-**Requirements**: Java 17
+**Requirements**: Java JDK 17 or 20

 **Step 1**

-Navigate to the 'src' folder of the project and open the terminal.
+Open the project through the pom.xml file.
+(IntelliJ IDE recommended)

 **Step 2**

-`> javac RunApplication.java`
-`> java RunApplication`

-Type the commands above one after the other to:
-  1. Compile the source code
-  2. Run the program
+Setup the correct JDK and build paths, before building the project.

+**Step 3**
+Start the application by executing RunApplication.java.

+# 3. Getting Started

+**Step 1**
+Click 'OK' on the Welcome Message.
+An input dialog should appear asking for the root path directory.
+Copy and paste your root path directory of the project to the text field and click 'OK'.
+***Note: If the path is right the Spotify icon should appear on the application, otherwise click on Settings from the menu bar and then click on Set Path Directory to re-enter the root path directory.***